Hornless Hualianceratops wucaiwanensis

 - The ghost lineage that led to the psittacosaurs (dotted red line on the left of the picture)

-- The ghost lineage that led to the later horned dinosaurs Chaoyangsaurus and Xuanhuaceratops (middle red dotted line)
+- A ghost lineage that led to the later horned dinosaurs Chaoyangsaurus and Xuanhuaceratops (middle red dotted line)

 - The ghost lineage that led to the evolution of the later Neoceratopsia (the red dotted line on the right)